 2. No more smelly farts

 I know I already mentioned this, but it is kind of a big deal for me.
-Even though I usually get to blame either my husband or the dog (or both), it’s been nice to say goodbye to that upset belly.
+Even though I usually get to blame the dog, it’s been nice to say goodbye to that upset belly.
 My digestion actually works now.
 It digests.
 Pretty cool, really.

 3. Eating a plant-based diet is A LOT easier than I thought (and doesn’t cause as many smelly farts)

 Most of the food that I had to eliminate over the past week was the food that I know doesn’t agree with me anyway.
 I already worship maple syrup and I discovered I can live without eggs.